The post is developed in partnership with BetterHelp.

 Why People are Afraid of Receiving Mental Health Help?

-In many cases, people can learn to process their mental health concerns; however, some various disorders and illnesses require a professional’s help.
+In many cases, people can learn to process their mental state concerns; however, some various disorders and illnesses require a professional’s help.
 Other reasons that someone may not seek help are because they are unaware that they have a problem, they fear being judged, or they are worried that they are unfixable.

 Want to learn more about inclusive mental health?
-Consider reading more on the subject matter through helpful and medically-reviewed articles provided by BetterHelp, an online therapy platform dedicated to the mental health of anyone and everyone.
+Consider reading more on the subject matter through helpful and medically-reviewed articles provided by BetterHelp, an online therapy platform dedicated to the mental state of anyone and everyone.

 How Can You Find Inclusive Mental Health Assistance